MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- `active`: A Boolean, if true, the bot will kick new members with incomplete profiles, can be turned off and on with a `/noinfokick on|off` command.
+- `active`: A Boolean, if true, the bot will kick new members with incomplete profiles.
 - `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat after filing to pass the profile check.
 - `checkUsername`: A Boolean, if true, the bot will check if the new member has an username, if they don't, they fail this check.
 - `checkPicture`: A Boolean, if true, the bot will check if the new member has a profile picture, if they don't, they will fail this check.
 - `checkBio`: A Boolean, if true, the bot will check if the new member has a bio, if they don't, they will fail this check.
 - `feedback`: A Boolean, if true, the bot will provide feedback each time a new member is kicked out for failing the profile check.
 - `tolerance`: A Number, a value from 1 to 3, determines the number of profile checks the new member must fail to be kicked out, 2 out of 3 by default.

+### Commands

+No Info Kick usage:

+- `/noinfokick argument value`

+No Info Kick arguments:

+- `on` - Enables No Info Kick.
+- `off` - Disables No Info Kick.
+- `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `username` - Switches username checking on and off, boolean, only accepts true or false.
+- `picture` - Switches picture checking on and off, boolean, only accepts true or false.
+- `bio` - Switches bio checking on and off, boolean, only accepts true or false.
+- `feedback` - Switches feedback messages on and off, boolean, only accepts true or false.
+- `tolerance` - Changes the tolerance for failure, a number from 1 to 3.
+- `settings` - Shows the current settings for No Info Kick.

 ## Raid Mode